-Rubella or German measles is a contagious viral infection caused by the rubella virus.
+Rubella, also known as German measles, is a contagious viral infection caused by the rubella virus.
 On exposure to the rubella virus, a person develops pinkish-red rashes, mild fever, swollen lymph nodes, runny nose, headache, and joint pain.
 Rubella is a droplet infection.
 Two antibodies whose detection is vital to confirm Rubella infection are – IgM and IgG.
 The antibodies remain for years in the bloodstream.
-The Rubella antibody blood test may confirm immunity towards Rubella or detect past or recent Rubella infection.
-It also confirms whether a person has ever been exposed to the virus or has been vaccinated.
-The test is done by pregnant women and would-be mothers to confirm immunity towards Rubella infection.

 Rubella IgG/IgM Rapid test is a solid phase immunochromatographic assay for the rapid, qualitative and differential detection of IgG and IgM antibodies to Rubella virus in human serum plasma or whole blood.
 This test provides only a preliminary test result.
 Therefore, more specific alternative diagnosis method such as Sabin-Feldman dye test for IgG antibodies, the IgM-IFA (Immuno-fluorescent Antibody) test and the PCR test must be used in order to obtain a confirmation of Rubella infection.